icesi-devops/python-analytics-course-2020/Spanish/01_git/README.md

 ##  Activities
 1. Check the reveal.js repository and do a presentation about another github open source project

-1. Delete the create GitHub repository
+1. Delete the created GitHub repository

 ## References
 * https://revealjs.com